kaliber5/ember-cli-yadda-opinionated/README.md

 These labels will be automatically converted to selectors (case-sensitive).

 You should consider scoping those selectors with a library's unique HTML class, if available.
+And stay semantic!